ASbrainstream/superhandlers/README.md

-Acme Pizza Bundle
+Super Handlers
 =================

-This is a test-bundle for the experimental form support.

-It is very early status and will be finalized as a demo example over the weekend.
+It is a demo example on how to use JWT for authentication.

-Distribution: Best used with [Symfony Standard Edition](https://github.com/symfony/symfony-standard)

 Requirements
 ------------